 This goal can also be referred to as System Performance or how well people and commodities can move with greater speed and less congestion to improve efficiency.

-Strategies that promote the effective and efficient use of natural resources would reduce mobile source emissions and would also have a beneficial effect on other environmental issues and.
+Strategies that promote the effective and efficient use of natural resources would reduce mobile source emissions and would also have a beneficial effect on other environmental issues and quality of life.
 Transportation recommendations that promote multimodal travel alternatives and reduced vehicle trips can help address this goal.

-In addition to the four performance goals presented in MAP-21 and continued in The FAST Act, OKI has added a fifth goal of.
-The transportation network can support the of the region by enabling global competitiveness, productivity and efficiency as shown through the plan’s emphasis on improvement projects that address this issue.
+In addition to the four performance goals presented in MAP-21 and continued in The FAST Act, OKI has added a fifth goal of Economic Vitality.
+The transportation network can support the economic vitality of the region by enabling global competitiveness, productivity and efficiency as shown through the plan’s emphasis on improvement projects that address this issue.